Acclaimed artist Mat Collishaw turns to virtual reality for the first time to take audiences back to the dawn of photography

 In creating Thresholds, Collishaw has worked with photographic historian Pete James; Paul Tennant from Nottingham University’s Mixed Reality Laboratory; respected authority on Fox Talbot, Larry Schaaf; Architectural Historian David Blisset; the team at VMI studios and The Whitewall Company, London.

-Mat Collishaw: Thresholds is supported by: Colmore Business District, Birmingham City University, King Edward's School, The Schools of King Edward's Birmingham, BOM, the Art Fund and the exhibition’s touring partners.
+Mat Collishaw: Thresholds is supported by: Colmore Business District, Birmingham City University, King Edward's School, The Schools of King Edward's Birmingham, BOM, an Art Fund Jonathan Ruffer Curatorial Grant and the exhibition’s touring partners.

 For press enquiries, please contact: